Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ####  Copy the SSM jars to the CDH default Hadoop class path.

  1. After SSM compilation is finished, all the SSM related jars are located in `/smart-dist/target/smart-data-{version}-SNAPSHOT/smart-data-{version}-SNAPSHOT/lib`.
- 2. Distribute the jars starts with smart to CDH default Hadoop Classpath in each NameNode/DataNode.
+ 2. Distribute the jars starting with smart to CDH default Hadoop Classpath in each NameNode/DataNode.